gardjl-unf/2022-WebSysDev/README.md

 * Add images on the add screens for the products, model, paint, rims, etc.

 * Fix static pages, move to views

+Login:
+	CAN ACCESS /Admin/MainAdmin from a logged out user Delete User gives error "User Not Found"
+	Edit User doesn't fucking do anything
+	Admin/Delete not found (should be in "Edit"?)
+	Edit Product Goes to a Specific Edit Page